What is Missing Data?

 3. Keep your data collection protocols simple and easy to administer

 Use simple words and keep your questions short and to the point.
 Try to be as specific as you can be.
 For instance, rather than asking “Do you regularly exercise?”, you may instead ask, “On an average how many days per week, do you exercise?” for obtaining objective and more precise answers.

 4. Be open and flexible to different methods for data collection

 Allow and make provisions for multiple methods of assessment.
 For instance, if the study participants are not willing to come to the survey site (clinic or research lab), allow alternative means of assessment such as self-administered questionnaires, telephonic interviews, and zoom interviews, if appropriate.

 Before beginning with your research, develop a detailed protocol that includes the methods for screening the participants, procedures to collect, document and record data.
 This will help in determining all the probable factors that could result in missing the collection of crucial information.
-Assess these factors thoroughly so that appropriate amendments can be subsequently made in case of missing data.
+Assess these factors thoroughly so that appropriate amendments can be subsequently made.
 In addition, get your study reviewed by an advisory or data monitoring committee that will scrutinize your study proposal methodically and meticulously.
-Their inputs will be invaluable to minimize the chances of missing data during the course of the study.
+Their inputs will be invaluable to minimize the chances of such errors during the course of the study.

 Conduct a training session for all participants briefing them on all aspects of the study.
 This might decrease the chances of participants dropping mid-way as they are now completely aware of the course of the study.

 7. Trial Run